 He wondered how the credibility of witnesses would be affected by the inability to see a face behind the mask.

 Bradley Levin, a shareholder of Levin Sitcoff and recognized as a Lawyer of the Year for litigation – insurance, said one case was slated for trial to take place on Aug.
 3. This trial was pushed back to that date on the assumption things would return to normal.
 The date of the trial was the first day after Chief Justice Nathan Coats’s order on courts expired.
 This case in Denver District Court was going to be one of the first in person.

 The timetable for the trial moved along, and the judge had discussed protocols on how the jury was going to be selected, wearing masks, face shield and how the trial would be operated.

 Levin said adding a limited panel to pool the jurors from was set to take place.
 Another case he knew of had been continued until next August, on the first date that the court had available for civil trials.

 The case was settled just a few business days before the trial was to start, but Levin felt it was indicative of the challenge presented of getting a case to trial.

 He added his firm was facing the same challenges that many civil cases are facing, and mentioned he heard of a case going to be held completely virtually — which could create its own challenges.

-Jeremy Sitcoff, a shareholder at Levin Sitcoff and recognized by Best Lawyers for insurance law and litigation – insurance, added that there is another case supposed to be heard in December.
-In a status conference with the judge, the judge said from what he had seen, he did not want to vacate the trial —others vacated around March were vacated to spring of 2021 and he couldn’t give a good landing spot.
+Jeremy Sitcoff, a shareholder at Levin Sitcoff recognized by Best Lawyers for insurance law and litigation – insurance, said there is another case set to be heard in December.
+A judge said in a status conference that he did not want to vacate the trial — others vacated around March were vacated to spring of 2021 and he couldn’t give a good landing spot.